 The AuD Capstone Project Committee will assist you in the preparation of your research project (see page 17 for project guidelines).
 This committee consists of an AuD Capstone Project Chair and at least two-graduate level faculty members.
-While the Graduate Coordinator is your advisor throughout your program of study, the capstone committee chair will direct the completion of the project.
+While the Graduate Coordinator and your Faculty Adviser are your mentors throughout your program of study, the capstone committee chair will direct the completion of the project.
 Any changes to this committee must be cleared with the Graduate Coordinator (Dr. Smurzynski), and modified on a "Change of Advisory Committee" form available through the School of Graduate Studies.